-New students who would like to live on campus will receive priority if their housing application is completed and submitted by the priority filing date.
+New students who would like to live on campus will receive priority if their housing application is completed and submitted by the priority filing date, in addition to submitting the $500 Housing Reservation Payment.

-Chapman University has limited housing available for graduate and law students and their families.
-Students who are interested in living in one of our university-owned properties must complete a Graduate and Law Student Housing Waitlist Form.
+Chapman University has limited housing available for graduate and law students.
+Students who are interested in living in one of our university-owned properties must complete a Graduate and Law Student Housing Request Form.
 Housing is not guaranteed - students will be contacted if a property becomes available.
 Graduate and law students are encouraged to look for alternative living arrangements off campus.

 Chapman University has many housing options for students living on-campus including traditional residence hall rooms, suites, and apartments.
 Learn more about each residential community here.